pnp/powershell/documentation/Set-PnPList.md

 ```

 ### -Path
-The new URL path of the.list.
+The new URL path of the list.
 The parent folder must exist and be in the same site/web.
+I.e. lists\newname.

 ```yaml
 Type: String